swift-server/swift-kafka-client/README.md

 #### Consumer Groups

-SwiftKafka also allows users to subscribe to an array of topics as part of a consumer group.
+Kafka also allows users to subscribe to an array of topics as part of a consumer group.

 ```swift
 let broker = KafkaConfiguration.Broker(host: "localhost", port: 9092)